vernisaz/simtotp/README.md

 Obviously that CGI Rust app can be in the same directory, where the rest of web resources reside.
 It should be reflecting in *mapping* though.

-The program needs to know *HOME* directory to successfully function.
+The program needs to know *common config* directory to successfully function.
 It gets obtained automatically at the first run when the program invoked from a **terminal**.
-It doesn't matter if the program reported some errors.
+It's okay if the program reported some errors.

-If _.home_ file wasn't created for some reason.
-You can create it manually with a string with full HOME directory path.
+If _.config_ file wasn't created for some reason.
+You can create it manually with a string containing a fully qualified _common config_ directory path.
 The file has to be in the same directory as *simtotp* executable;

 ## building